The KTH Guide to scientific writing

 - It uses and discusses examples from KTH work.

-- Effective communication: We approach writing through the lens of audience and purpose.
+- We approach writing through the lens of audience and purpose.
 We focus on how to make a text and its message clear and readable, how to put the reader at the centre of your approach to writing.